awsdocs/amazon-opensearch-service-developer-guide/doc_source/cognito-auth.md

 Identity pools let you assign temporary, limited\-privilege roles to users after they log in\.
 For instructions about creating an identity pool, see [Identity Pools](https://docs.aws.amazon.com/cognito/latest/developerguide/identity-pools.html) in the *Amazon Cognito Developer Guide*\.
 When you create an identity pool to use with OpenSearch Service, consider the following:
 + If you use the Amazon Cognito console, you must select the **Enable access to unauthenticated identities** check box to create the identity pool\.
 After you create the identity pool and [configure the OpenSearch Service domain](#cognito-auth-config), Amazon Cognito disables this setting\.
 + You don't need to add [external identity providers](https://docs.aws.amazon.com/cognito/latest/developerguide/external-identity-providers.html) to the identity pool\.
 When you configure OpenSearch Service to use Amazon Cognito authentication, it configures the identity pool to use the user pool that you just created\.
 + After you create the identity pool, you must choose unauthenticated and authenticated IAM roles\.
 These roles specify the access policies that users have before and after they log in\.
 If you use the Amazon Cognito console, it can create these roles for you\.
-After you create the authenticated role, make note of the ARN, which takes the form of `arn:aws:iam::123456789012:role/Cognito_identitypoolAuth_Role`\.
+After you create the authenticated role, make note of the ARN, which takes the form of `arn:aws:iam::123456789012:role/Cognito_identitypoolnameAuth_Role`\.

 Identity pool IDs take the form of `region:ID-ID-ID-ID-ID`\.
 If you plan to use the AWS CLI or an AWS SDK to configure OpenSearch Service, make note of the ID\.

 ### About the CognitoAccessForAmazonOpenSearch role<a name="cognito-auth-role"></a>

 OpenSearch Service needs permissions to configure the Amazon Cognito user and identity pools and use them for authentication\.
-You can use `AmazonOpenSearchServiceCognitoAccess`, which is an AWS\-managed policy, for this purpose\. `AmazonESCognitoAccess` is a legacy policy that was replaced by `AmazonOpenSearchServiceCognitoAccess` when Amazon Elasticsearch Service was renamed to Amazon OpenSearch Service\.
+You can use `AmazonOpenSearchServiceCognitoAccess`, which is an AWS\-managed policy, for this purpose\. `AmazonESCognitoAccess` is a legacy policy that was replaced by `AmazonOpenSearchServiceCognitoAccess` when the service was renamed to Amazon OpenSearch Service\.
 Both policies provide the minimum Amazon Cognito permissions necessary to enable [Cognito authentication](#cognito-auth)\.
 For the policy JSON, see the [IAM console](https://console.aws.amazon.com/iam/home#/policies/arn:aws:iam::aws:policy/AmazonOpenSearchServiceCognitoAccess)\.

 If you use the console to create or configure your OpenSearch Service domain, it creates an IAM role for you and attaches the `AmazonOpenSearchServiceCognitoAccess` policy \(or the `AmazonESCognitoAccess` policy if it's an Elasticsearch domain\) to the role\.
 The default name for this role is `CognitoAccessForAmazonOpenSearch`\.